“What the hell is that?” She said pointing into the corner of the room.

 A few critics mentioned the small object in the bottom left of each canvas, just under his signature.
 Most were unsure what it was or even if it had any significance, but it was common to each painting.
 The artist was happy to be obscure about the origin or implication of what became known as the elephant in the corner, the intrigue and controversy merely added to the work’s allure.
 In fact, he confided in his partner that he couldn’t remember what it was or even painting it.

 A few weeks later she was helping him to get used to his new prosthetic; he leaned on her shoulder and limped around the room.
 The buzzer sounded, she lowered him back into the wheelchair and opened the flat door.

-The man revealed took her breath away, tall and beautifully proportioned dressed in an elaborate dhoti kurta he briefly bowed his head, “Good evening” he said.
+The man revealed took her breath away, tall, dark skinned and beautifully proportioned dressed in an elaborate dhoti kurta he briefly bowed his head, “Good evening” he said.
 The voice was like being dressed in the finest silk and gently stroked by a feather, pleasure sang along her nerves.

 “C-Can I help you?” she stammered, hoping that the answer was yes.

 “Who is it?” the artist’s noise was like nails being dragged down a blackboard.
 She didn’t respond.